-STEAM+ specialists are both subject-matter experts and trained, credentialed educators accountable for covering the state-mandated standards for their subjects.
-STEAM+ specialists work together with classroom teachers to enhance the core curriculum, thereby supporting our district’s mission to educate the “whole” child by providing students with opportunities for hands-on activities, problem-solving, teamwork, and exposure to the fine arts beyond what is possible in the general education classroom.
+DMUSD hires only STEAM+ credentialed specialists for instruction in our schools.
+This means that your student will have all STEAM+ instruction from trained and state certified educators in their area of expertise.
+These teachers are both subject matter experts and experienced educators who bring their passion for their discipline to their classrooms.
+Following state-mandated standards for their subjects, these specialists tailor their classes to each grade and collaborate with classroom teachers to enhance the core curriculum.
+They support our district’s mission to educate the “whole” child by providing students with opportunities for hands-on activities, problem-solving, teamwork, and exposure to the arts and sciences beyond what is possible in the general education classroom.

 In addition, many of our STEAM+ specialists provide our children with extracurricular opportunities, such as lunch-time clubs (e.g., Zoology, Garden, Green, Engineering, Band, Strings, Chorus, Digital Video, Art, Math, etc.), and organize special events (musical performances, art shows, science fairs and competitions, problem solving competitions, photography shows, sport competitions, etc.)

 What is the difference between Enrichment and STEAM+?

 Enrichment provides optional classes offered as part of the DMUSD After-School Program.
 Parents can pay an additional fee for each class they are interested in having their child attend.
 Learn more at www.dmusd.org.

 STEAM+ classes are taught by credentialed specialists and STEAM+ instruction is provided during the regular school day in all eight schools.
 Every student, including your child, receives STEAM+ instruction (K-6 grade); no child is excluded from these programs.
 However, without sufficient funding to pay for STEAM+ specialists, this extraordinary learning opportunity would not be possible.

 How can I find out what my child does in STEAM+?

-Each school has a unique program and its own process for sharing what your child learns in STEAM+.
-These include teacher newsletters, shows, art displays, your school’s website, etc. We encourage you to talk to your school’s STEAM+ specialists or DMSEF Directors and Ambassadors to learn more about the specific programs in your child’s school.
+STEAM+ instruction at each school varies by grade and is tied to state and grade-based curriculum standards for each subject.
+Each school has their own process for sharing what your child learns in STEAM+, including teacher emails, art displays, performances, school websites, etc. We encourage you to talk to your principal, STEAM+ specialists or DMSEF Directors at your school to learn more about your child’s STEAM+ program.